puntorigen/revelo/README.md

 ---
 # How are people's networks created ?
 {background-image:(happy people)}
-- people like to be part of similar intereses
+- people like to be part of similar interests
-- people give like things that eco them
+- people like to be show they share similar interests
-- people follow posts they like, usually to show their followers they agree on the post.
+- people like to be proud of who they have on their networks
+- people become 'friends' of their goals
 ```

 .. work in progress ..